 To send a handwritten note from an iPhone or iPad, follow these steps:

-Step 2: With your finger or Apple pencil, write your message in the writing area.
+Step 3: With your finger or Apple pencil, write your message in the writing area, or choose a saved message from the bottom list.
 Tap on the arrows on the left and right edge to increase the writing area.
-Tap on the clock icon to view and send previous handwritten messages.
 Tap on Done.

 5. Create Your Own Special Effects